RealTimeAudioLab/RTAL-EAI-005-STEREO-SOUND-SAMPLER/README.md

 > Build capable digital audio instruments from accessible hardware, document the engineering decisions and preserve the complete path from idea to working prototype.

-RTAL StereoSampler 8 demonstrates that a compact ESP32-S3 system can combine polyphonic stereo sampling, resonant filtering, touch operation, physical controls, network services and an extensive effects section in one integrated instrument.
+RTAL Stereo Sound Sampler demonstrates that a compact ESP32-S3 system can combine polyphonic stereo sampling, resonant filtering, touch operation, physical controls, network services and an extensive effects section in one integrated instrument.

 ---